 4. Ponzi Schemes

-The government has gone after Ponzi schemers in the crypto community, and that includes those that use bitcoin to lure in fresh investors.
+The government has gone after Ponzi schemers in the crypto community, and that includes those that use Bitcoin to lure in fresh investors.
 In fact, government regulators say that they root out and prosecute many Ponzi scheme cases every year, which includes those involving cryptocurrencies.

 One typical red flag indicating a Ponzi scheme (or nearly any type of fraud): the promise of investing your money at no risk to you with the guarantee of huge profits.
-The truth is, with investing there is always a risk and there is no guarantee of returns.

 5. Pump-and-Dump Bitcoin Scams